romansp/vueconf-2025-version-skew/slides.md

 ---

-# Code-split in Vite and chunks dependency map
+# Code-split in Vue and Vite chunks map

 ```ts
 // router.ts